bryzgaloff-pypi/apache-airflow-providers-clickhouse/README.md

 ## Get result of query

 If property *do_xcom_push* equals _False_, no result pushed to XCom.
-Otherwise result will be pushed to XCom.
+Otherwise, result will be pushed to XCom.

 ## Additional